janousy/CDL/bbc/BBC.md

 In this use case, we do not label our data manually using LabelStudio, but you can ingest the validated data through the S3 gateway exposed by the Pachyderm Enterprise edition for each repository.

-- In order to connect LabelStudio to a Pachyderm repository, check out the installation instructions of LabelStudio
+- To connect LabelStudio to a Pachyderm repository, look into the installation instructions of LabelStudio.

 ## Model Pipeline